chibiboba/JS-120/Exam Part 2/Prompts.md

 - Constructors use prototypal inheritance which allows for memory efficiency.

 - How constructors use prototypal inheritance: because constructors create objects that inherit from constructor's prototype object.
-So instance objects created by a constructor can have own properties as well as inherited properties, unlike factory functions where inheriting objects must have an own copy of every property.
+So instance objects created by a constructor can have own properties as well as inherited properties (methods), unlike factory functions where inheriting objects must have an own copy of every property and method.
   - constructors have a `prototype` property that references an object that instance objects inherit from.
   - So properties defined on the constructor `prototype` object are shared through the prototype chain.
   - Instance methods are usually stored in the constructor's `prototype` object rather than directly on the instance object.